hibbitts-design/grav-gantry5-atom-oer-schema/README.md

 ## Installing the Atom

-Before installing and using the Atom, it is suggested you temporarily enable [`Development Mode`](http://docs.gantry.org/gantry5/configure/extras)
+Before installing and using the Atom, it is suggested you temporarily enable Gantry's [`Development Mode`](http://docs.gantry.org/gantry5/configure/extras)

 1. Open the folder of your active Gantry theme.
 For example, if you are using the Hydrogen theme open the folder `/user/themes/g5_hydrogen`.
 2. If a `custom` folder already exists open it, otherwise create it.